Benjamin144/featureScopeV3/README.md

 # Future-Scope Webv3 App

 Building a full web scraping app in Javascript.
 The app combines data from social media urls & product based code sources as an mpv.
-The app will require minimum user input pulling in data from a random channel url like Odysee, YT, eBay or Amazon websites.
+The app will require minimum user input pulling in data from a random channel url like Odysee, YouTube, eBay or Amazon sites.

 ## Contents